NHL Depth Charts Explained (2025): How Line Combinations Drive Strategy and Cap Efficiency

 - Performance Metrics: Examining stats like Corsi For % (CF%), Expected Goals % (xGoals%), and Physicality % (Phys%) reveals how effective the lines are in controlling play, generating scoring opportunities, and impacting the game's physical aspect.

-- Contract Status: For lines generating key outcomes (e.g., scoring chances, puck possession), it’s important to understand cap allocation and contract situations—will this be sustainable, or is there a ticking time bomb?
+- Contract Status: For lines generating key outcomes (e.g., scoring chances, puck possession), it's important to understand cap allocation and contract situations - will this be sustainable, or is there a ticking time bomb?

-Our Approach: Analyzing Key Pairs and Their Impact đź’ˇ
+Our Approach: Key Pairs, Cap Impact 💡

-To understand a team, it’s essential to analyze actual line combinations used in games and their stats.
-Depth charts and projected lineups offer limited perspectives—they don’t account for in-game adjustments, evolving strategies, or player chemistry over time.
+To understand a team, it's essential to analyze actual line combinations used in games and their stats.
+Depth charts and projected lineups offer limited perspectives - they don't account for in-game adjustments, evolving strategies, or player chemistry over time.
 They also lack detailed statistical analysis revealing the effectiveness of player combinations.

 We focus on presenting these player pairs on their most frequently used lines and show associated stats.
 This illustrates how players are actually deployed and helps evaluate their performance.
-By also looking at contracts and cap allocation, we get an understanding of a team’s structure and strategy—not just for this season but for the future.
+By also looking at contracts and cap allocation, we get an understanding of a team's structure and strategy - not just for this season but for the future.

-How We Use These Stats:
+How We Use These Stats (+ How You Can Too):

 - Data-Driven Insights: We provide detailed stats for each player pair, including TOI, GP, CF%, xGoals%, and Phys%, offering a comprehensive view of their performance.